 Grant Application Information

 OverviewLocal non-profits that serve the greater Brunswick area (Brunswick, Harpswell, Georgetown, Phippsburg, Freeport, Topsham, Bath, Bowdoinham, Woolwich, Lisbon, Lisbon Falls, Bowdoin and Yarmouth) are invited to apply.
-In addition to organizations from these locations, we are also inviting organizations that hosted McKeen Center orientation trip groups from across the state to apply this year.
+Organizations outside of this radius, but who are BIPOC-led or who worked with Bowdoin’s 2021 orientation trips may also apply.
 Organizations who received funding in the previous year or in three of the previous eight years are ineligible to apply in the current year.

 Letter of Intent Information